Spirulina: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-Spirulina contains a peptide, SP6, which promotes artery dilation and reduces blood pressure.
-In vitro studies show that C-phycocyanin decreases blood pressure in several ways: by acting as an antagonist of angiotensin II receptors, by increasing the bio-efficacy of nitric oxide (NO), a vasorelaxant substance, and by blocking NADPH oxidase, an enzyme involved in angiotensin II synthesis.
+Spirulina contains a peptide, SP6, which promotes arterial dilation and helps reduce blood pressure.
+In vitro studies show that phycocyanin C lowers blood pressure in several ways: by acting as an antagonist of angiotensin II receptors, by increasing the bioavailability of nitric oxide (NO), a vasorelaxant substance, and by blocking NADPH oxidase, an enzyme involved in the synthesis of angiotensin II.

 Usages associés